Skip to Content

 The all-black Pomeranian color is just as popular today as it has been at any time in the history of this dog breed.

 All black Pomeranians are NOT one of the rare Pomeranian colors.
 Although not a rare Pomeranian, a black Pom dog is not as common or popular as the orange Pomeranians and sable Pomeranians.
-Black Poms still have many fans who would not own or even show another colored Pomeranian.
+Black Poms still have fans who would not own or even show another colored Pomeranian.

 Where Can I Buy a Black Pomeranian?